Chapter 4: Paid Leave Programs

 Working on Holidays

 Because some departments of the College are considered essential and remain open seven days per week, you may be required to work on a holiday.
-Benefits eligible non-exempt staff members who work on a College observed holiday will be paid time and a half for any hours worked.
+Non-exempt staff members who work on a College observed holiday will be paid time and a half for any hours worked.

 Absence on a Holiday You're Scheduled to Work